Raspikabek/fun-with-sfdx/README.md

 # Welcome to `Fun with SFDX` !
 The goal of this Project is build awesome Salesforce Apps and study new Salesforce tools and features.
 If you're interested and want to join us, please read the instructions below to work as one of us.

-You can collaborate with us by different ways:
+You can contribute with us by different ways:
-* Fork this repo and when finish your development create a PullRequest against `QA` branch
+* Fork this repo and when finish your development create a Pull Request against `QA` branch
-* Ask to join as direct collaborator in this repo
+* Ask to join as direct contributor in this repo
 * Create a new issue
 * Share this project

 ## Minimum Requirements to Develop in this project:
- * Use your own DevOrg with DevHub enabled
+ * Use your own DevOrg (create one from [here](https://developer.salesforce.com/signup)) with [DevHub enabled](https://help.salesforce.com/articleView?id=sfdx_setup_enable_devhub.htm&type=0)
- * SFDX CLI installed and ready to use in your own DevOrg.
-All repo is in SFDX Source code
+ * [SFDX CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) installed and ready to use in your own DevOrg.
+All repo is in sfdx source code
- * Git / Git Client
+ * Git + Optional Git Client (like [SourceTree](https://www.sourcetreeapp.com/), [GitKraken](https://www.gitkraken.com/) or [Github Desktop](https://desktop.github.com/))
  * A Github account

  ## Development workflow
 The following development workflow is similar to a real environment workflow.
 Why?
-Just because we want that all collaborators, with low or high experience, familiarize with this process.
+Just because we want everyone, with low or high experience, familiarize with this process.

 ### Branch hierarchy:
     master    :final versions and accepted apps